-The Quebec Winter Festival is one of the best ways to use the benefits of long and freezing Canadian winters and transform them into fun and entertaining events.
-This family-friendly event gathers thousands of visitors every year and gives Quebec the status of the capital of snow for almost one month.
+The Quebec Winter Festival is one of the best ways to use the benefits of long and freezing Canadian winters.
+This family-friendly event gathers thousands of visitors every year and gives Quebec the status of the world's capital of snow for ten days.

 This carnival offers a variety of activities for all ages, from ice slides and ice tubes to dog sledding and sleigh rides.
 The bravest participants can grab their swimming suits and join Bonhomme, the festival's snowman, for a crazy snow bath.